open/close all folders

 Harhall/BleetchA renowned tailor who exhibits a nasty angry side, he has come up with the practice of "Splart" as a complex method of dyeing clothes.

-- Ambiguous Gender: Bowletta, resulting in Pronoun Trouble.
+- Ambiguous Gender: When she possesses Bowser and becomes Bowletta, resulting in Pronoun Trouble.

 - Badass Cape: She wears a black, spiky one which resembles a bat's wings.